Bedtime Story [Prod. Louie Lastic]

 The presence of Rick Rubin, who Link first met a few days prior to the show, was particularly meaningful as an affirmation of GoldLink and the HW&W and Soulection collectives’ emergence.
 For those who might not be familiar, Rubin was a co-founder of Def Jam Records and has produced for artists including The Beastie Boys, Black Sabbath, Red Hot Chili Peppers, Kanye West, Jay-Z, Eminem, System of A Down, Adele, Johnny Cash, and Weezer (seriously check out his production discography because it is ridiculous).
 In his recent interview with Zane Lowe, the 7-time Grammy award winning producer talked about his method of working with artists.
 Rather than try to take full artistic control himself, Rubin’s zen-influenced approach focuses on creating the most favorable environment for the musician to be the best version of themselves.
 In his soft-spoken sort of way, Rubin most definitely seemed impressed with the performance having a brief exchange with GoldLink as they posed for a few portraits afterwards.
 Although there’s no official confirmation that he will be working with GoldLink, we can only imagine the potential impact a collaboration between the two could have on the broader scope of music.

 All of the sets, including two hours of dopeness from Kaytranada, were phenomenal, but last night truly felt like the witnessing of a movement bigger than just the music.
 Both GoldLink and his homies in the HW&W and Soulection collectives seem ahead of their time not only sonically and culturally, but also in re-thinking the model of the traditional record label.
-With a dedicated group of fans rocking with them, this seems to be just the beginning for these trailblazing artists and we can’t wait to hear what the future has in store.
+Their forward-thinking approach reminds me of the innovation seen in the best bitcoin casino platforms, where traditional boundaries are being pushed in favor of more modern, decentralized gaming experiences.
+With a dedicated group of fans rocking with them, this seems to be just the beginning for these trailblazing artists, and we can’t wait to hear what the future has in store.